etsa2103/flexbot_capstone/README.md

 #### High Level CPU

 High level control is handled by an Sapphire BP-FP6-SN mounted on the flexbot and connected to the low level CPU via ethernet.
-See the `master` branch of this repository for that code and documentation.
+See the `high_level_cpu` branch of this repository for that code and documentation.

 In order for the two CPUs to communicate, you must make sure they know each other's IP address.
 Make sure the UDP IP/port settings in `UDP/imu_udp_tx.cpp` , `UDP/motor_controller.cpp` and `UDP/udp_cmd_client` match what is configured on the high level cpu.